PHRABAL/DRL-Reacher/README.md

 ## Setup Instructions

-To reproduce this model on a Mac, clone the <a href="https://github.com/udacity/deep-reinforcement-learning">Udacity DRLND repo</a>, then place the reacher.app file in the p2_continuous-control folder.
+To reproduce this model on a Mac, clone the <a href="https://github.com/udacity/deep-reinforcement-learning">Udacity DRLND repo</a>, then place the reacher.app.zip file in the p2_continuous-control folder.
 Also place the Juputer notebook there and run it.